nihirash/ZINC/apps/esp8266/README.md

 All tools working via IOBYTE.

+Examples are built with Z80ASM(can be found in `3rd-party` directory).

 ## esprst.com - resets your ESP8266 module

-Just resets your module and closes all opened connections
+Just resets your module and closes all opened connections.

+Simplest example - how to work with UART1 via ZINC.

 ## dial.com